 We thank you in advance for your cooperation!

 Take note of the incoming virtual meeting “SpectrIm – a tool for the combined analysis of MR Spectroscopy and Imaging” presented by Dr. Johannes Slotboom and Nuno Pedrosa de Barros, from the swiss Support Center for Advanced Neuroimaging (SCAN, Inselspital, University of Bern).
 This meeting is part of a series of planned virtual meetings on the topics: preprocessing, quantification, and simulation software for MRS/MRSI.

 This virtual meeting is organized by the ISMRM Study Group on MR Spectroscopy and it will be held on Thursday 23 February at 07:00 PST, 10:00 EST, 16:00 CET.
 The meeting will start with a short introduction by Dr. Slotboom followed by a software demonstration by Nuno Pedrosa de Barros.

-Note: This activity is restricted to members of the ISMRM MR Spectroscopy Study Group and requires prior registration.
-To register, please go to the meeting registration page at ISMRM website.
-The login information will be sent to registered attendees on Wednesday, 22 February 2017.
+Note (*): This activity was restricted to members of the ISMRM MR Spectroscopy Study Group and required prior registration.
+To register, attendees had to go to the meeting registration page at ISMRM website and the login information was sent to registered attendees on Wednesday, 22 February 2017.

 Few weeks ago we were contacted by Dr. Adam Liston, Course Director on the MSc in Advanced Neuroimaging at University College London, who wanted to know whether they could use the jMRUI software at the MSc in Advanced Neuroimaging for educational purposes.
 Although we knew from the very first moment that our answer would be “yes”, we decided to use his request to establish a set of general conditions the teaching and/or training activity would have to fulfil to be regarded as a non-commercial activity.